 - Whole wheat flour/atta

-- Jaggery/gur powdered/cut in small pieces
+- Jaggery/gur powdered/cut in small pieces or sugar

 - Ghee/oil if vegan